OSHA seeks to reduce silica exposure

 The benefits of electronic health surveillance

-by Jeff Donnell on Apr 3, 2017 2:03:44 PM
+By Jeff Donnell on Apr 3, 2017 2:03:44 PM

 According to recent news reports, surveillance has become pervasive, with mobile devices and smart TVs able to be used to track individual movements and record conversations.
 Some even assert that microwave ovens may be doing more than simply reheating our leftovers.